-Liver cancer is the 17th most common cancer in the UK (2014), accounting for 2% of all new cases.
-In males, it is the 14th most common cancer (2% of the male total), whilst it is the 19th in females (1%).[1-4]
+Liver cancer is the 18th most common cancer in the UK, accounting for 2% of all new cancer cases (2016-2018).[1-4]

 For liver cancer, like most cancer types, differences between countries largely reflect risk factor prevalence in years past.

-- Data were provided by ISD Scotland on request, May 2016.
-Similar data can be found here: http://www.isdscotland.org/Health-Topics/Cancer/Publications/.
+Data were provided by ISD Scotland on request, April 2020.
+Similar data can be found here: http://www.isdscotland.org/Health-Topics/Cancer/Publications.

-Data were provided by the Northern Ireland Cancer Registry on request, May 2016.
+Data were provided by the Northern Ireland Cancer Registry on request, May 2020.
 Similar data can be found here: http://www.qub.ac.uk/research-centres/nicr/.

 About this data

-Data is for: UK, 2014, ICD-10 C22
+Data is for UK, 2016-2018, ICD-10 C22.